 We have established an integrated solution platform covering three main business verticals, including HTC solutions, HPC solutions and distributed computing and storage solutions.
 Our HTC solutions feature our proprietary Cuckoo series chips, which have become alternative ASICs solutions for traditional GPUs.
 We released our first generation of Cuckoo series, Cuckoo 1.0, in the second quarter of 2020, which is one of the first near-memory HTC chips available in the market with a maximum bandwidth of approximately 2.27 Tbps, as well as one of the first movers of ASIC-based Grin mining market.
 We completed the tape-out for Cuckoo 2.0 and launched the product in the fourth quarter of 2021 and are in the design process of Cuckoo 3.0, which is expected to be completed in 2023.
-For our HPC solutions, we have completed the design of Darkbird 1.0 and have begun the delivery of Darkbird 1.0 in the first quarter of 2022.
+For our HPC solutions, we have completed the design of Darkbird 1.0 and expect to begin the delivery of Darkbird 1.0 in or around the first quarter of 2022.
 We are in the process of designing Darkbird 2.0.
 Our HPC solutions offer both HPC chips, Darkbird, and Bitcoin mining machine, iPollo.
 Our proprietary Darkbird chips embedded in iPollo can achieve high computing power with reduced size and increased power efficiency.
-In addition to HTC and HPC chips, we launched our Darksteel series, which can be applied to both industrial and commercial sectors by offering distributed computing and data storage solutions, in the fourth quarter of 2021.
-As of December 31, 2021, we had received RMB917.4 million (US\$143.9 million) from the pre-sale of our products.
+In addition to HTC and HPC chips, we have also designed our Darksteel series, which can be applied to both industrial and commercial sectors by offering distributed computing and data storage solutions and are expected to begin delivery in or around the first quarter of 2022.
+As of June 30, 2021, we had received RMB861.3 million (US\$133.3 million) from the pre-sale of our HTC and HPC solutions.

 We stay at the forefront in IC design for the Metaverse computing network and have built prominent research and development capabilities.
 We have successfully designed our 40nm, 22nm and n+1 ASIC chips and our 38nm memory chip.
 Our unique Nano FPU design architecture allows us to develop HTC chips with superior computing power and high-power efficiency as compared to most traditional GPUs available in the market.
-As of December 31, 2021, we had registered six software copyrights, four IC layout-design rights and five patents in

-China, and applied for registration of 24 patents in China.
+As of June 30, 2021, we had registered six software copyrights and two IC layout-design rights in China and applied for registration of two IC layout-design rights and 25 patents in China.
 We enjoy a skilled talent pool and are committed to enhancing our technology leadership and upgrade our product solutions through our high-caliber research and development team.
-As of December 31, 2021, our research and development team consisted of 80 engineers, researchers, programmers and data analysts and is led by Dr. Bingbo Li, our vice president and chief technology officer, who has extensive experience of over 10 years in the semiconductor industry.
+As of June 30, 2021, our research and development team consisted of 59 engineers, researchers, programmers and data analysts and is led by Dr. Bingbo Li, our vice president and chief technology officer, who has extensive experience of over 10 years in the semiconductor industry.